asyncapi/github-action-for-cli/README.md

 **Default** points to `generate` command.

 > [!IMPORTANT]
 > In case you want to use `custom` command, you need to pass an array of commands to the [`custom_command`](#custom_command) input.
+Although passing command is not required, it is recommended to pass it to avoid any issues later on.
-> For example, if you want to run `asyncapi bundle ./asyncapi.yaml --output final-asyncapi.yaml` you need to pass `["bundle ./asyncapi.yaml --output final-asyncapi.yaml"]` to the `custom_command` input.
+> For example, if you want to run `asyncapi bundle ./asyncapi.yaml --output final-asyncapi.yaml` you need to pass `"bundle ./asyncapi.yaml --output final-asyncapi.yaml" to the `custom_command` input.

 ### `custom_command`

-In case you want to use `custom` commands, you need to pass an array of commands to this input.
+In case you want to use `custom` command you need to pass the command that you want to run in this input.
+You can find all available commands [here](https://www.asyncapi.com/docs/tools/cli/usage).

 **Default** points to '' (empty string).